stanfordnlp/dspy/dspy-docs/docs/tutorials/simplified-baleen.md

 turbo.inspect_history(n=3)
 ```

-The output is going to be way too big so let's not add it here and let it take the whole space.

 ## Optimizing the Pipeline

-Now is the time to compile our multi-hop (`SimplifiedBaleen`) program.
-We will first define our validation logic, which will simply require that:
+However, a zero-shot approach quickly falls short for more specialized tasks, novel domains/settings, and more efficient (or open) models.

+To address this, **DSPy** offers compilation.
+Let's compile our multi-hop (`SimplifiedBaleen`) program.

+Let's first define our validation logic for compilation:

 - The predicted answer matches the gold answer.
 - The retrieved context contains the gold answer.